duhitsayu/WeatherApp-using-java/README.md

 Feel free to contribute to this project by forking the repository and submitting a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-This project is open-source and available under the [`MIT License`].
+This project is open-source and available under the [`MIT License`](https://opensource.org/license/mit)